-Assigned - Amounts that are constrained by the School Administrative Unit's intent to be used for a specific purpose but are neither restricted nor committed.
+Assigned - Amounts that are constrained by the School Administrative Unit's intent to be used for a specific purpose but are not committed.
 This intent can be expressed by the School Administrative Unit Board or through the Board delegating this responsibility to the Superintendent or Business Administrator through the budgetary process.

-Unassigned - The portion of fund balance that has not been restricted, committed, or assigned for a specific purpose.
+Unassigned - The portion of fund balance that has not been committed or assigned for a specific purpose.